voxpupuli/puppet-lint-spaceship_operator_without_tag-check/README.md

 ### Spaceship operator without tag

-Calling spaceship operator (<| |>) without tag can be dangerous because it will realise all virtual resources of that type.
+Calling spaceship operator (<| |>) without tag can be dangerous because it will realise all virtual resources of that type (https://tickets.puppetlabs.com/browse/PUP-3825).

 #### What you have done